Stop Sabotaging Your Important Relationships

 So here’s how you are going to do it.

-Make a list of the important people in your network.
-Focus only on the relationships you know you need to cultivate, develop and grow this year.
+First make a list of the important people in your network.
+Then focus only on the relationships you know you need to cultivate, develop and grow this year.

 Commit to reengage them.
 Set a plan now to get your next phone call, face to face or coffee/lunch setup with them.
 More importantly commit to doing 2-3 of these in-person meetings every month until you get through your list.
 Then…rinse and repeat.